vlcn-io/materialite/demos/react/walkthrough/walkthrough.md

 _[code](https://github.com/vlcn-io/materialite/blob/195b75d0093fe876b5ee9837e4d55ea3ff41b8aa/demos/react/src/TaskFilter.tsx#L44-L56)_

-We'll see a similar pattern in `TaskTable.tsx`.

 The next thing `TaskFilter` does is set up a handler to write filter changes to the DB.
+I.e., when the user changes a UI element, write that state to the DB.

 ```ts
 function controlChange(key: keyof Task, value?: string) {